 5. Credit unions

-With the Discover Credit Scorecard, your score is updated every 30 days, and you will never be penalized for checking your score.
-While you are working to build your credit, you can use the Discover Credit Scorecard to help track your FICO® score.
+While you are working to build your credit, you can use Discover to help track your FICO score.

-In addition to having access to your free FICO® credit score each month, you will be able to learn more about the factors that make up your scores.
-Discover Credit Scorecard can help you dive into the things that are helping your credit score, as well as what might be keeping your score down.
+In addition to having access to your free FICO credit score each month, you’ll be able to learn more about the factors that make up your scores.
+Discover can help you dive into the things that are helping your credit score, as well as what might be keeping your score down.

 2. American Express® credit cards

-American Express gives cardholders access to their free FICO® score, as well as 12 months of FICO® score history.
-The FICO® score provided is based on your Experian® credit report.
-Your FICO® score is available through your online American Express account and gets updated periodically.
+American Express gives cardholders access to their free FICO score.
+The FICO score provided is based on your Experian® credit report.
+Your FICO score is available through your online American Express account and gets updated periodically.

 3. Citibank® credit cards